Paul-DS/bootstrap-year-calendar/README.md

 ## Requirements

-This plugin requires the following libraries :
-- jQuery v1.8.0 or later
+This plugin uses pure javascript.
+No library is required.

 ## Installation
 You can get the widget using the following methods: